How to Buy New Crypto Before Listing:

 Crypto Presales

-Presales allow investors to buy cryptocurrency at a discounted rate during a project's early development.
+Presales allow investors to buy a cryptocurrency at a discounted rate during a project's early development.
 Developers use these sales to raise funds, and participants receive tokens that could significantly increase in value after the official launch.

 ICOs, IEOs, IDOs, and STOs

-These are common methods for launching new cryptocurrencies.
+These are common fundraising methods for launching new cryptocurrencies.
 Initial Coin Offerings (ICOs) allow purchases directly from the project's website.
 Initial Exchange Offerings (IEOs) are hosted by crypto exchanges, adding a layer of credibility.
 Initial DEX Offerings (IDOs) occur on decentralized exchanges, providing immediate liquidity.
 Security Token Offerings (STOs) are regulated and offer tokens backed by real-world assets.

 Parachain Auctions